United States Arctic Research Commission: Duties

 The Arctic Research and Policy Act was amended in 1990 to increase the number of Commissioners appointed by the President of the United States from five to seven voting members.
 Four members are from academic or research institutions; two members from private industry undertaking commercial activities in the Arctic; and one member from among the indigenous residents of the US Arctic.
 The Director of the National Science Foundation serves as an ex officio member.

-Members
+Current Members

 The current members of the commission are as follows: